“It’s a LIQUIDITY issue … and not just a SCARCITY issue”

 As we near the end of 2021, following numerous conversations internally within the team @BDORecruitment, I wanted to share our own thoughts on what the Jobs Market ‘out-look’ will be for the next 3 months and beyond.

-What we mean by “liquidity” is that the individuals are actually in the Accounting & Finance Market at the moment to fill the lower number vacancies that are currently ‘open’ but these same individuals are not moving from their current positions for a number of reasons, some of which we have outlined below:
+Given the travel restrictions over the last 2 years, we know that there are more than a sufficient number of individuals within the Accounting & Finance Market to fill the vacancies that are currently ‘open’ but these same individuals are not moving from their current positions for a number of reasons, some of which we have outlined below:

 - Happy in their current “working from home” situation